 I concur then, with these words from Father Basil Pennington, a trappist Abbot:

 However, Father Pennington is only referring here to the single volume Meditations on the Tarot.
-The breathtaking work of the Catholic Valentin Tomberg only becomes more evident, as we try to consider this book alongside the other Catholic legal and hermetic works.
+The vast, breathtaking scope of the Catholic Valentin Tomberg’s work only becomes more evident, as we try to consider this book alongside the other Catholic legal and hermetic works.

 In a faltering way, it is this kind of consideration to which I will aspire in this series, contrasting and comparing themes of Meditations on the Tarot with the other works – particularly in regards to the matter of literally saving the world.

-For as we will see, Tomberg’s extraordinary one man crusade involves more than simply baptising non-Christian thought (whether for example, the ancient Hermetic, but also that of modern currents eg. the neo-paganism of C.G.
+For as we will see, Tomberg’s extraordinary project involves more than simply baptising non-Christian thought (whether for example, the ancient Hermetic, but also that of modern currents eg. the neo-paganism of C.G.
 Jung.)

 It also involves the extraordinary turn taken by a former Anthroposophist that we have already mentioned – a turn towards a deeply Counter-Revolutionary hierarchical and traditional Catholicism.